visrealm/pico9918/README.md

 To install, just hold the 'BOOT' button while plugging the Pico into a PC, then drag the pico9918.uf2 file on to the new USB drive which should have the volume label RPI-RP2.
 The Pico will restart (and disconnect) automatically.

 For detailed information on firmware installation, output modes, and updates, see the [Firmware](https://github.com/visrealm/pico9918/wiki/Firmware) wiki page.
+For what changed in each release, see [CHANGELOG.md](CHANGELOG.md).

 ## Configurator